 Nevertheless, the estate was taken away from them after it surfaced that Sir William Foster was declared bankrupt after his death in 1700.

-After shifting from owner to owner during the 18th and 19th century, the castle somewhat deteriorated and was restored until Sir William Armstrong, a famous Victoria industrialist, finished the restaurations.
+After shifting from owner to owner during the 18th and 19th century, the castle somewhat deteriorated.
+It was restored when Sir William Armstrong, a famous Victorian industrialist, finished the restorations.

 Sir William Armstrong is regarded as the inventor of modern artillery and got his knighthood after writing over his patents on guns to the government in 1859.

 He was also the first ever engineer and scientist joining the House of Lords.

 The Armstrong family stills owns Bamburgh Castle and opened it to the public showcasing the famous Bamburgh Sword and some of Armstrong’s artefacts in its own Armstrong & Aviation Museum.